dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-12-Buliding-machines-that-learn-and-think-like-people.md

 published: false
 ---

-The title itself should sufficient enough to spoil the fun about what the post is all about.
+<span class='saddlebrown'>The title itself should sufficient enough to spoil the fun about what the post is all about.</span>

 This will be a first post, a part of series of posts reviewing the paper.